manjunath-ab/llm_automata/README.md

-# LLAMA3 Automata
+# LLM Automata

-LLAMA3 Automata has many features categorized by the folders.It is a local large language model (LLM) chatbot that specializes in providing solutions based on Snowflake documentation.
+LLM Automata has many features categorized by the folders.It is a local large language model (LLM) chatbot that specializes in providing solutions based on Snowflake documentation.
 The goal is to create a conversational AI assistant that can answer questions and offer guidance on Snowflake-related topics .

 I have built Corrective RAG Chat within the RAG with snowflake folder that follows this architecture: